DinoHub-SubT/dsta_deploy/README.md

 # Overview

-This deploy repo's purpose is to maintain a working version of the subt workspaces & make robot deployment easier.
+This deploy repo's maintains a working version of all the subt workspaces in order to make local, robot, cloud deployment somewhat easier.

-Local development, basestation & robot computers can *mostly* all run the deploy repo, in [docker](https://docs.docker.com/get-started/) containers.

-The advantage of using the deploy repo & running everything in docker is:

-- Fast deployment on multiple robots.
-- Development version are maintained, making issues easier and faster to debug.
-- Launch configurations for different robots are version control maintained.
-- System dependencies are version control maintained in [dockerfiles](https://docs.docker.com/engine/reference/builder/).
-- Continuous integration builds & tests integrated on lab cluster severs.

-Deployer automates, on multiple robots, the following tasks:

-- bulding docker images
-- creating & running docker containers
-- building & launching workspaces

-The deployer script requires a corresponding *robot deploy configuration yaml*.

-- A deploy yaml lists a sequence of shell commands for different tasks.
-- Deploy yamls are located in `ci/deploy/field/`

-# Quick Setup: Operation Tools Installation
+# Quick Setup

 ## Prerequisites